 How much buildings insurance do you need?

 How much buildings insurance cover do I need?’ is a common question many people ask and making sure that your property is adequately insured is crucial.
 When you insure your home, you should base your figure on the rebuilding cost and not the market value of your home.

 To be totally confident that your home is adequately insured, contact an independent surveyor, who will calculate the exact rebuilding cost of your home.
-We also have a home rebuild calculator where you can calculate your house rebuilding cost.
-This calculator is based on information released by the Society of Chartered Surveyors and is intended as a guide only to give you an indication of the rebuilding cost of your house.
+The Society of Chartered Surveyors provide a rebuild calculator to give you an indication of the rebuilding cost of your house.

 Home insurance with buildings cover

 With Zurich you can take out buildings cover together with contents cover, as part of a comprehensive home insurance policy, to insure both the structure of your property and your belongings.